Today (March 11, 2015): Review of the Sofitel Legend The Grand Amsterdam (Netherlands).

 - Check-in is quick and efficient with some nice thoughtful gestures (such as small pastries for guests to help themselves).

 - The warm decor is beautiful throughout the hotel.
-The marvellous lobby stands out, not only because of its design, but also because of the bountiful and continually refreshed floral displace that decorate the space.
+The marvellous lobby stands out, not only because of its design, but also because of the bountiful and continually refreshed floral displays that decorate the space.

 - The real stars of the hotel are the Legendary Imperial, Opera & Canal House Suites.
 The latter are located in the former homes of famous Dutch Admirals dating back to the 17th century.
 These spacious suites are marked by timeless elegance with cream-colored walls, wooden ceiling beams, warm autumn colors and a subtle mix of classic and contemporary furnishings.